-Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact % of persons in respective category covered by the awareness Programmes Board of Directors 1 Business Conduct, Economy and environmental, social and governance parameters, Corporate Governance 100% Key Managerial Personnel 3 Leadership in Governance and Risk Management, Business Responsibility Reporting, Facilitating innovation in Board Governance 100% Employees other than BOD and KMPs 2 Health and Safety Related Issues, Human Right Issue and Corporate Governance 80% Workers 2 Health and Safety Related Issues and Human Right Issue 80%
+Segment Total number of training and awareness programmes held Topics / principles covered under the training and its impact % of persons in respective category covered by the awareness Programmes Board of Directors 1 Updates on specific to the company, regulations 100% including environment, social Business Conduct and governance aspects Key Managerial Personnel 3 Updates on specific to the company, regulations including environment, social Business Conduct and governance aspects.
+100% Employees other than BOD and KMPs 8 Whistle Blower Policy, Prevention of Sexual Harassment (PoSH), Health and Safety Related Issues 80% Workers 8 Whistle Blower Policy, Prevention of Sexual Harassment (PoSH), Health and Safety Related Issues 80%

-2. Details of fines/penalties/punishment/award/compounding fees/settlement amountpaid in proceedings (by the entity or by directors / KMPs) with regulators/ lawenforcement agencies/judicial institutions, in the financial year, in the following format(Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):
+2. Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, in the following format (Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):